broadinstitute/depmap_omics/readmes/internal.md

 - Remove replicates that fail fingerprinting match to parent or derivative lines
 - Remove replicates with total reads less than 15 million
 - Calculate log2-fold-change from pDNA counts for each replicate
-- Remove replicates that do not have a Pearson coefficient > .61 with at least one other replicate for the line when looking at genes with the highest variance (top 3%) in gene effect across cell lines
-- Calculate the NNMD for each cell line using genes targeting the Hart reference non-essentials and the intersection of the Hart and Biomen essentials, and remove those with values more positive than -1.0.
+- Calculate the NNMD for each replicate using genes targeting the Hart reference non-essentials and the intersection of the Hart and Blomen essentials, and remove those with values more positive than -1.0.
 See Hart et al., Mol.
 Syst.
 Biol, 2014 and Blomen et al., Science, 2015
+- Remove replicates that do not have a Pearson coefficient > .61 with at least one other replicate for the line when looking at genes with the highest variance (top 3%) in gene effect across cell lines
 - Calculate the NNMD for each cell line after averaging remaining replicates, and remove those more positive than -1.0
 - Run CERES to generate gene-level scores
 - Scale so the median of common essentials in each cell lines is -1